 To the left in the image are two women, one man, and possibly a child with a drum, celebrating the pregnancy.

-The hourglass-like shape of the female in these panels can also be compared to the Lady In Blue depiction at Meyers Spring.
+The hourglass-like shape of the females compares closely to the Lady In Blue depiction at Meyers Spring.
 In fact, this shape helps to validate the analysis of the Lady In Blue at that site.
 In that case, the Jumano were attempting to depict a spirit-like female entity, shown here guiding the expedition to the grand gathering of the Jumano Nation in northern Texas.